ucsc/site-giving/source/faculty-faq.md

 <div>
 <h2 class="question">How do I develop interdisciplinary pitches to donors?</h2>
 <div class="response">
 <p>The development team is available to work with groups of faculty who are working across disciplines.
-As a starting point, please contact Associate Vice Chancellor for Development, Jeff Shilling (<a href="mailto:shilling@ucsc.edu">shilling@ucsc.edu</a>) who can assemble a team to work with your group.</p>
+As a starting point, please contact Executive Director of Development, Molly Sims (<a href="mailto:molly.sims@ucsc.edu">shilling@ucsc.edu</a>) who can assemble a team to work with your group.</p>
 </div>
 </div>